app.loshadki

 After that, we want to add a new Rule for Reddit links.
 And similarly to Apollo.app (🪦), we need just a small configuration to handle links received from Reddit in emails.

-• Go to the OpenIn Settings.
+• Go to OpenIn Settings.

 • Click on Add rule…